GuildCrafts/skills/A_TRAIL.md

 If you obtained additional skills while working to acquire the skills listed here, feel free to add those to the list.
 Whoever wrote this would probably love the feedback ;P

+## Skill Groups

+I recommend you attempt to obtain the following groups of skills, in order.
+The skill groupings are ordered but the skills listed in each group are not ordered.

 0. [Basic Programming Environment](#basic-programming-environment)
 0. [Basic Programming in JavaScript](#basic-programming-in-javascript)
 0. [Basic HTML & CSS](#basic-html--css)